SixteenThousand/neovim-config-2023/README.md

 ## Planned Changes
  - Add LSP configuration
- - make terminal stuff also run through use of :!
+ - Fix issue with Drex and loading of session files